Al-Thaalah

 Al-Thaalah (الثعلة, also spelled Al-Tha'lah or Ath-Thaalah), is a Syrian village located in the Suwayda District of the Suwayda Governorate.
 According to the Syria Central Bureau of Statistics (CBS), Al-Thaalah had a population of 4,569 in the 2004 census.
 Its inhabitants are predominantly Druze.

 History

 In 1596, Al-Thaalah appeared in the Ottoman tax registers as Ta'la; part of the nahiya of Bani Nasiyya in the Hauran Sanjak.
 It had an entirely Muslim population consisting of 30 households and 12 bachelors.
 The villagers paid a fixed tax rate of 25% on various agricultural products, including wheat (10500 akçe), barley (2250), summer crops (1500), goats and beehives (500), in addition to "occasional revenues"(250); a total of 15,000 akçe.

 In 1838, it was noted as a Sunni Muslim village, situated "the Nukra, east of Al-Shaykh Maskin".
 By the end of the nineteenth century, its population had become predominantly Druze.

-After the Bedouin-Druze clashes, Al-Thaala stays under government sway as part of the 34 western villages held by Damascus forces and Bedouin allies.
-Government control is bolstered by the airbase's strategic value and Bedouin alliances, but it's fragile—reliant on tribal militias prone to abuses and vulnerable to Israeli strikes or Druze guerrilla tactics.
-As of November of 2025, the Syrian transitional government maintains control over Al-Thaala through its armed forces and allied Bedouin militias, despite intermittent clashes and Israeli interventions.
+During the Bedouin–Druze clashes in 2025, Al-Thaalah remained under caretaker government control as one of 34 western villages held by Damascus forces and Bedouin allies.